Competition terms and conditions

 You are allowed to compete with the same idea several times unless the idea has been one of the winners in previous years.

 You are entitled to compete if you are an employee at Lund University by the time of application.
 Researchers working at the Skåne University Hospital but affiliated with Lund University may also participate in the competition.

-Students competing must have completed at least 1 ECTS credits at Lund University during the academic year of 2019/2020 or 2020/2021.
-Doctoral students belong to the Employee category.
+Students competing must have completed at least 1 ECTS credits at Lund University during the academic year of 2020/2021 or 2021/2022.
+Doctoral/PhD students belong to the Employee category.